-17.4.4.4 Zinc Flotation and Regrind
+14.4.4.4 Zinc Flotation and Regrind

-The copper-lead bulk rougher tailings and copper-lead bulk cleaner scavenger tailings will be processed to recover zinc in the zinc flotation circuit.
+The copper-lead bulk rougher tailings will be further floated to recover zinc in the zinc flotation circuit, along with the copper-lead bulk cleaner scavenger tailings.
 The circuit will consist of feed slurry conditioning, rougher/scavenger flotation, zinc rougher concentrate regrind, and two stages of cleaner flotation.
 A cleaner scalper stage will be installed when the plant feed zinc grade are expected to be higher.

-Tailings from the copper-lead flotation circuit will be conditioned with lime (to a pH above 10.5, to depress pyrite) and copper sulphate (to activate zinc minerals), and then sent to the head cell of a bank of zinc rougher flotation cells.
+Tailings from the copper-lead bulk flotation circuit will be conditioned with lime (to a pH above 10.5, to depress pyrite) and copper sulphate (to activate zinc minerals), and then sent to the head cell of a bank of zinc rougher flotation cells.

 Zinc rougher concentrate will report to the regrinding circuit; zinc rougher tailings will be combined with the Talc concentrate and pumped to the tailings thickener.
 Thickened tails will be pumped to the Tailings Storage Facility (TSF).

 The zinc rougher and cleaner scavenger concentrates will be reground in a 355 kW regrind ball mill configured in, closed circuit with hydrocyclones.
-The zinc concentrates will be reduced to a particle size of 80% passing 40 μm prior to being further processed by the zinc 1st cleaner flotation circuit.
+The zinc concentrates will be reduced to a particle size of 80% passing 40 μ m prior to being further processed by the zinc 1st cleaner flotation circuit.

 The zinc cleaner circuit will operate at a pH of 11 or above to reject pyrite.
 The 1st cleaner concentrate will be further upgraded in the 2nd stage of cleaner flotation to produce the final zinc concentrate.
-The 1st cleaner flotation tailings will be processed in the cleaner scavenger flotation cells.
+The 1st cleaner flotation tailings will be further floated in the cleaner scavenger flotation cells.
 Concentrate from the cleaner scavenger flotation will return to the zinc regrind circuit.
-The cleaner scavenger tailings will report to the final tailings pump box, joined by the zinc rougher tailings and talc flotation cleaner concentrate.
+The cleaner scavenger tailings will also report to the final tailings pump box, joined by the zinc rougher tailings and talc flotation cleaner concentrate.